evaloaeza/evaloaeza.github.io/_pages/about.md

 ---
+permalink: /
-title: About
+title: "About Me"
-layout: template
-filename: index
-order: 0
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 ## About me